 Even seasoned points collectors may choose to migrate to the NAB Rewards Platinum Card, with its truly generous first-purchase bonus points and healthy ongoing points earning rate, a comprehensive array of redemption choices that leaves nothing out and all the usual complimentary insurance policies, for a much lower annual fee than the NAB Qantas Rewards Premium Card.

-The card comes with an offer of 100,000 bonus NAB Rewards Points, including 80,000 bonus NAB Rewards Points when you spend $1,000 on everyday purchases within the first 60 days of account opening and 20,000 bonus points for keeping your card for over 12 months.
+The NAB Rewards Platinum Card offers a generous rewards program, allowing you to earn NAB Rewards Points on your everyday spending.
+Currently, there's an offer of 100,000 bonus NAB Rewards Points: 80,000 bonus points when you spend $1,000 on everyday purchases within the first 60 days of account opening, and an additional 20,000 bonus points when you keep your card open for over 12 months.

 Since NAB already has dedicated Qantas credit cards, there’s no option to convert NAB Rewards Points to Qantas Points.
 But just about anything else that you might be looking for is available, for travellers, shoppers and entertainment seekers: